 How It Works

 - April 19: Breakfast and Q&A session from 7:00am to 8:00am.
 Beginning at 8:00am, more than 400 ophthalmologists will attend meetings on Capitol Hill with their senators and representative and/or legislators' staff to present the concerns and positions of the profession.

 - Talking points;

 - Information on your lawmakers;

-- Template letters you can personalize and send to your lawmakers anytime, anywhere.
+- Pre-written letters to your lawmakers anytime, anywhere.